Guide to Christmas 2026 at Tokyo Disneyland

 sarah-tom-bricker-disney

 Were it not for our infatuation with Country Bear Christmas and wandering around enjoying ambiance, we would have spent a lot of time waiting in line.
 If it’s your first visit, stick to weekdays and make sure to line up at the turnstiles an hour before park opening.
-Following our 1-Day Tokyo Disneyland Itinerary is a good plan, penciling in the special Christmas stuff along the way.

-In terms of what is offered for Christmas, let’s start with the attraction overlays.
-First up, Haunted Mansion Holiday Nightmare.
+The first of these is Haunted Mansion Holiday Nightmare.
 It’s incredibly popular, and a really fun overlay.
 I really like this overlay to the normal Haunted Mansion, but I feel the same way about the controversial Disneyland version.
+Haunted Mansion Holiday Nightmare runs for Halloween and Christmas, likely through mid-January 2027.

 There are plenty of differences, but also a lot of similarities.
 Basically, if you don’t like the Disneyland version, you won’t like this one.
 If you like Disneyland’s, you’ll probably like this, too.
 For Halloween and Christmas, Haunted Mansion becomes an entirely new attraction, with a completely new storyline and script, and different show scenes.
 The attraction is so dramatically transformed in some places that it’s barely recognizable.